u5893405/KeyNews/README.md

+# KeyNews

-Listen to most relevant news multiple times a day using Text to speech engine:
+## Listen to most relevant news multiple times a day using Text to speech engine:

 -Repeated sessions allow user to have two types of repetition rules - interval (repeat every x) and scheduled.